JeongByeongC/Fitbit-Real-Time/README.md

 + **Main Server**: The Raspberry Pi forwards the collected data to a centralized hospital server for analysis and long-term storage.

 ## Code Description
++ RaspberryPi/

+Provides the script for:

+Relaying data from the intermediate device to the hospital’s main server.

+Securely storing data temporarily in the Raspberry Pi before forwarding it.

+4. Server/DataProcessor

+Implements server-side processing scripts for:

+Parsing and organizing incoming data.

+Performing basic validations and preparing the data for storage or analysis.

+5. Server/VisualizationTool

+Contains tools to:

+Visualize patient data trends over time.

+Provide actionable insights for clinicians.